Auteur

-American actor Jerry Lewis directed his own 1960 film The Bellboy via sweeping control, and was praised for "personal genius."
-By 1970, the New Hollywood era emerged with studios granting directors broad leeway.
+American actor Jerry Lewis directed his own 1960 film The Bellboy via sweeping control, and was praised for "personal genius".
+By 1970, the New Hollywood era had emerged with studios granting directors broad leeway.
 Pauline Kael argued, however, that "auteurs" rely on creativity of others, like cinematographers.
-Georges Sadoul deemed a film's putative "author" potentially even an actor, but a film indeed collaborative.
+Georges Sadoul deemed a film's putative "author" could potentially even be an actor, but a film is indeed collaborative.
 Aljean Harmetz cited major control even by film executives.
-David Kipen's view of screenwriter as indeed main author is termed Schreiber theory.
-In the 1980s, large failures prompted studios to reassert most control.
-The auteur concept has also been applied to non-film directors, such as record producers and video game designers.
+David Kipen's view of the screenwriter as indeed the main author is termed Schreiber theory.
+In the 1980s, large failures prompted studios to reassert control.
+The auteur concept has also been applied to non-film directors, such as record producers and video game designers, such as Hideo Kojima.

 Film

 Origin

 Even before auteur theory, the director was considered the most important influence on a film.
 In Germany, an early film theorist, Walter Julius Bloem, explained that since filmmaking is an art geared toward popular culture, a film's immediate influence, the director, is viewed as the artist, whereas an earlier contributor, like the screenwriter, is viewed as an apprentice.
 James Agee, a leading film critic of the 1940s, said that "the best films are personal ones, made by forceful directors".
 Meanwhile, the French film critics André Bazin and Roger Leenhardt described that directors, vitalizing films, depict the directors' own worldviews and impressions of the subject matter, as by varying lighting, camerawork, staging, editing, and so on.